 Total Estimated Cost: $8,250

-• Pre-fabricate riser assemblies off-site to save labor days on multi-story homes.
+• Pre-fabricate riser assemblies to save labor time.

-• Leverage CountBricks.com/services to lock material pricing with suppliers and hedge against copper volatility.
+• Lock material pricing with suppliers to hedge against volatility.

-• Integration: Export estimates straight into your accounting platform or project-management tool.
+• Integration: Export estimates to accounting or project management tools.

-Ready to tighten your sprinkler bids?
-Visit CountBricks.com/consultation to schedule a live demo, or upload your next set of plans to see instant savings.
+Ready to improve your sprinkler bids?
+Visit CountBricks.com to schedule a demo or upload plans for instant savings.

-• 58 sprinkler heads mapped, using CPVC wet system
+• 58 sprinkler heads mapped, using a CPVC wet system

 • Permit, testing, and back-flow: $1,350